 CAUTION: Triethylamine and phenyl isothiocyanate can cause severe skin burns and eye damage and is harmful if inhaled.
 Wear gloves and a mask and, if possible, perform this step in a fume hood.

 Add 400 μL of n-hexane to the same tube and vortex it for 10 s.
-The lower phase contains the amino acid derivatives and is used for HPLC analysis.
+Filter the lower phase containing the amino acid derivatives through a 0.2 μm polytetrafluoroethylene membrane.

 CAUTION: n-hexane can cause skin irritation.
 Wear gloves and protective clothing.
 If it comes in contact with skin, rinse the skin with plenty of water.

 Prepare mobile phase A by mixing 0.1 M sodium acetate (pH 6.5) and acetonitrile in a 99.3:0.7 volumetric ratio.
-Prepare acetonitrile (80% v/v) as mobile phase B. Filter all mobile phases through 0.2 μm polytetrafluoroethylene PTFE membranes.
+Prepare acetonitrile (80% v/v) as mobile phase B. Filter all mobile phases through 0.2 μm polytetrafluoroethylene membranes.

 CAUTION: Acetonitrile is harmful if inhaled and can cause skin and eye irritations.
 Wear gloves and protective clothing and perform this step in a fume hood.